ahaanm1/beautiful-jekyll/_posts/2023-10-15-covid-food-insecurity.md

 **Data Collected**:
-All of this is compared to with different levels of food insecurity -Age
+All of this is compared to with different levels of food insecurity
--Sex
--Race
+- Age
+- Sex
+- Race
--Household Size
+- Household Size
--Marital Status
+- Marital Status
--Children in Household
+- Children in Household
--Income
+- Income
--Highest Level of Education
+- Highest Level of Education
--Student
+- Student
--House Ownership
+- House Ownership
--Health Insurance
+- Health Insurance
--Political Party
+- Political Party
--SNAP benefits
+- SNAP benefits
--Region of Residence
+- Region of Residence
--US adults that stocked up 2 weeks of food(Public Health Recommendations) At different levels of food insecurity: percent that -Don't have enough food to feed myself/my family -Can't get essential household items
+- US adults that stocked up 2 weeks of food(Public Health Recommendations) At different levels of food insecurity: percent that
+- Don't have enough food to feed myself/my family
+- Can't get essential household items
--Don't have enough money to pay bills
+- Don't have enough money to pay bills
--Don't have enough money to pay rent/mortgage
+- Don't have enough money to pay rent/mortgage
--Can't get medications
+- Can't get medications
--Can't get healthcare I need
+- Can't get healthcare I need
--Don't have enough childcare
+- Don't have enough childcare
--Haven't been able to work due to lack of childcare -Haven't been able to work because I have been sick There are also more questions related to COVID in the workplace at different levels of food insecurity
+- Haven't been able to work due to lack of childcare
+- Haven't been able to work because I have been sick There are also more questions related to COVID in the workplace at different levels of food insecurity

 For the data they wanted to collect, they answered all major questions.
 In order to fully capture food insecurity other than figure 2 about 2 weeks of food, I think it would be good to use the Food Insecurity Experience Scale, which asks 8 questions that could help the data analyzers to conclusively understand the difference Covid-19 is making within food insecurity.